openvinotoolkit/datumaro/site/content/en/docs/formats/sly_pointcloud.md

-Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3D point clouds can be saved in KITTI Raw format, but not in COCO keypoints.
+Such conversion will only be successful if the output format can represent the type of dataset you want to convert, e.g. 3D point clouds can be saved in `KITTI Raw` format, but not in `COCO keypoints`.

-There are few ways to convert Supervisely Point Cloud dataset to other dataset formats:
+There are several ways to convert a Supervisely Point Cloud dataset to other dataset formats:

 ``` bash